loomio/loomio-docs/user_manual/src/getting_started/orientation.md

 If the threads tab is selected, the thread list shows the title of the thread, author, number of replies, and when last active.

-## Thread page

-By scrolling down your group page, you will see a list of threads, proposals and polls in your group, ordered by recently active.

-The thread shows the author, or an icon of the active proposal or poll.
-You can read the thread title and see category tags.

-### context
-### activity
-### comment

-### timeline

-## Poll page

 ## Sidebar

 The sidebar menu is accessible from the (☰) menu icon at screen top left, where you can see: